Louise Lester

 Louise Lester (August 8, 1867 – November 18, 1952) was an American silent film actress.
 She was the first female star of Western films.

 Biography

 Lester was born in Milwaukee, Wisconsin, on August 8, 1867.

 In 1884, Lester headed the Louise Lester Opera Company.

-Lester came to California in 1910 with one of the first companies assembled to make motion pictures.
-She made her debut in movies as a member of the Flying A Company in Santa Barbara, California after a career on stage.
+Lester made her debut in movies as a member of the Flying A Company in Santa Barbara, California after a career on stage.
 She starred in over 150 films before her retirement in 1935.

 Lester is most famous for starring as Calamity Anne in a series of films based around the character.
 She also starred with William Garwood in films such as The Oath of Pierre.

-The actress' married name was Louise Lester Beal.
+Her married name was Louise Lester Beal.
 She was the widow of Frank Beal, a film director.
 She was also married to actor Jack Richardson.

 On November 18, 1952, Lester died at the Motion Picture Country Home, aged 85.
 Her funeral was conducted in the chapel of the Utter-McKinley Strouthers Mortuary, 6240 Hollywood Boulevard.
 The services were conducted by the Baháʼí Faith.
-Her interment was in the Inglewood, California Park Cemetery.